mlcommons/ck/cm-mlops/challenge/optimize-mlperf-inference-v3.0-2023/docs/generate-bert-submission.md

 --category=edge --division=open --quiet
 ```
 * Use `--device=cuda` to run the inference on Nvidia GPU
-* Use `--division=closed` to run all scenarios for a closed division including the compliance tests
+* Use `--division=closed` to run all scenarios for the closed division including the compliance tests
 * Use `--category=datacenter` to run datacenter scenarios

 #### Do a full accuracy and performance runs for all the scenarios